wwf2/academic-cv-website/content/post/rtutorial/index.md

 Hopefully this exercise demonstrates the importance of estimating the magnitude of the estimated effects in our models.
 Even though the coefficients for democracy score and GPD are very different, we can see that the two variables have essentially the same effect size once we calculate estimates that are comparable.

-### Interpretting factor and dummy variables
+### Interpreting factor variables

 To this point we've focused on regression model examples that include variables measured on continuous scales.
 It's also common to incorporate factor or categorical variables in our models.
 When we do include these variables, it's important to note that our interpretation of the estimated effects will be slightly different.

 Before discussing how to interpret models with categorical variables, we have to consider how these models are estimated.
 First, including a factor variable requires that each category of the variable has a separate estimated coefficient.
-But, without getting into too much detail, we can't estimate a regression model that includes all categories of variable.
+But, without getting into too much detail, we can't estimate a regression model that includes all categories of the variable.
 Instead, R will leave out one category by default so that the model can be estimated.
 The category that is excluded from the model now becomes the *reference group*.
 This is important for interpreting our results because the estimated effect of each category is relative to the reference group.

 Let's return to our regression example examining whether democracies are less likely to experience conflict.
 In the models above we use a democracy index to test this question, but we could also use a simplified variable that categorizes countries into regime type.
 The `world` dataset includes the variable `regime.type3`, which we can use in place of the `fh.democ.score` measure.